Become a Volunteer Partner

 As a NFPT Advisory Committee volunteer, you will work with industry colleagues to steer the direction of NFPT certification.
 You’ll experience a behind-the-scenes perspective of professional certification and strengthen your own knowledge, too.
 Most importantly, volunteers share their passion to make a difference.
 NFPT waives recertification fees and CEC requirements in exchange for your service on the NFPT Advisory Committee.

-As a Subject Matter Expert (SME), you will use your knowledge and skills to develop the NFPT certification exam.
+The NFPT exam is developed by a team of certified personal trainers from various backgrounds and education levels.
+Members of this exam team are considered Subject Matter Experts (SMEs) as they use their personal knowledge and skills to develop the NFPT certification exam.
 We select a diverse group of fitness trainers who differ geographically and in experience levels who are committed to our profession.
-Because the test development cycle takes up to seven years, a Subject Matter Expert’s time commitment can vary from year to year.
+Because the test development cycle occurs annually and restarts with new parameters every five to seven years, an SMEs time commitment can vary from year to year.
 SMEs participate in tasks in a rotation so there is a mix of veteran and new SMEs for each assigned task.

 Examples of SME Assignments